-Interest on RoU assets - as the account is reported as part of the Comprehensive Income Statement this needs to be reported as part of the 'Departmental appropriation expenses'.

-Depreciation/amortisation of RoU asset - for Non-Corporate Commonwealth entities who receive a DCB, will need to split their depreciation expenses between RoU assets and Non-RoU assets.
-The latter Non-RoU depreciation will still be reported as Expenses not requiring appropriation and the RoU depreciation included as part of the entity's Departmental appropriation expenses.
+- 1. interest on RoU assets as the account is reported as part of the Comprehensive Income Statement this needs to be reported as part of the 'Departmental appropriation expenses' - 2. depreciation/amortisation of RoU asset for Non-Corporate Commonwealth entities who receive a DCB, depreciation expenses between RoU assets and Non-RoU assets will need to be split.
+Non-RoU depreciation will still be reported as Expenses not requiring appropriation and the RoU depreciation included as part of the entity's Departmental appropriation expenses.

-For Corporate Commonwealth Entities who are funded for depreciation, there will be no change in how they will continue to report the Depreciation/Amortisation of RoU assets in their program table as they should already report this as part of their Departmental appropriation expenses.
+For Corporate Commonwealth Entities who are funded for depreciation, there will be no change, they will continue to report Depreciation/Amortisation of RoU assets in their program table as part of their Departmental appropriation expenses.

-Credit applied to rental / supplier expenses - applicable only to entities upon transitioning to the new standard AASB 16 Leases, entities were required to reduce their rental / supplier expenses in order to debit their Interest on RoU and Principal repayment component of their previous lease expenses.
+3. credit applied to rental / supplier expenses - when entities transitioned to the new standard AASB 16 Leases, they were required to reduce their rental / supplier expenses to offset the Interest on RoU and Principal Repayment components of leases that had previously been expensed as operating leases.
 As appropriations have not changed and Depreciation on RoU assets is a new program expense item, the components of the program expense table will need to be adjusted to reduce the impact that leases has on the Departmental appropriation expenses line item.